wlush/circulationBiogeography/README.md

 Particle tracking uses [TRACMASS](https://github.com/TRACMASS/Tracmass), with 1/12 deg. global velocity fields (top 36 depth levels) on the native C-grid from the [Copernicus Marine Environmental Monitoring Service](https://marine.copernicus.eu/) (CMEMS).
 The code in this repository is divided into 4 directories: connectivityMatrices, particleTracking, populationModeling, and visualization.
+- connectivityMatrices contains files used to build the connectivity matrices used in this work.
-- particleTracking includes files for building TRACMASS executables/output and files used to create connectivity matrices
+- particleTracking includes files for building TRACMASS executables/output
 - populationModeling includes files used to model populations globally and analyze population distributions
 - visualization includes code to replicate figures within the manuscript

+For future replication of this work, the authors recommend utilizing connectivity estimates from [ezFate](https://github.com/JamiePringle/EZfate), which provides precomputed connectivity estimates from lagrangian particle tracking within the same GCM and in the same regions of the coastal ocean.
+EzFate was developed with input from this project, and provides connectivity estimates with greater temporal and spatial coverage.

 ## File descriptions:
 ### connectivityMatrices _(directory)_: